Nirmohi Akhara: History

 Nirmohi Akhara was established by Ramananda.
 It is a wealthy sect that owns many temples and mathas in the Indian states of Uttar Pradesh, Uttarakhand, Madhya Pradesh, Rajasthan, Gujarat, and Bihar.
 Members are expected to lead simple and austere lives of celibacy and to accept Rama as their deity.
-They have renounced the material world for the company of Rama.
+They are also expected to renounce the material world for the company of Rama.
 They are sadhus, Vedic holy men often given to asceticism.
 New recruits are mainly in their teens and can be from any Indian caste.
 They are put through a grueling schedule to master the Vedic scriptures (Vedas and Upanishads) as well as certain martial arts.
 In former times, members of the sect had a mandate to provide protection to the followers of Rama and were given rigorous training in archery, swordsmanship, and wrestling.
 Portions of this curriculum are still observed, though it is more moderate in practice.

 One of the oldest Math of Nirmohi Akhada is situated at Khanda, Sonipat.

 Certain adherents have garnered public attention, since 1949, in connection with the Ayodhya debate, when a suit was filed on their behalf to reclaim the disputed site of the Babri Mosque.
 They have claimed in court that there is no mosque referred to as "Babri Masjid" at the disputed site in Ayodhya.

 Lawsuits

-Nirmohi Akhara filed a suit in 1985 with the sub-judge of Ayodhya, seeking consent to construct a temple to Rama in the Ram Chabutra, the area adjacent to the unauthorised structure.
+Nirmohi Akhara filed a suit in 1985 with the sub-judge of Ayodhya, seeking consent to construct a temple to Rama in the Ram Chabutra, the area adjacent.
 The sub-judge held that two large religious structures in close proximity could potentially be a "threat" to public order.
 Permission was denied by the court, though the Nirmohi Akhara has since kept up its effort to reclaim the land and construct the temple.

 In 1989, the Nirmohi Akhara filed a lawsuit against the Uttar Pradesh State government, claiming that they had been worshiping the deities installed at a temple at the then disputed site since ancient times, and requesting the Court to hand the management of the temple over to them.